Ratchet & Clank: Into the Nexus: Plot

-Next, they head to Weeblesnog City, the capital city of planet Silox, where the Progs are experimenting with a device resembling the Dimensionator.
+They then head to Weeblesnog City, the capital city of planet Silox, where the Progs are experimenting with a device resembling the Dimensionator.
 The duo confronts and defeat Neftin, but Vendra manages to open a portal to the Netherverse, allowing Mr. Eye and his soldiers to enter the real world.
 Revealing his manipulation of Vendra, Mr. Eye has her cast into the Netherverse.
 Ratchet and Clank escape and make contact with Neftin, who instructs them to travel to his hideout on planet Thram.

-There, the duo meets the Smuggler, who hires them to hunt the native wildlife in exchange for a pair of Hoverboots.
+On the planet, the duo reunite with the Smuggler, who hires them to hunt the native wildlife in exchange for a pair of Hoverboots.
 Tracking down Neftin, they learn that the device used to free the Nethers was modeled after the original Dimensionator, which has been put on display in the Intergalactic Museum of History on planet Igliak.
 As it is now the only thing capable of breaching the Netherverse, Neftin asks Ratchet to retrieve it for him.
 The latter agrees on one condition: that the Progs turn themselves in afterwards.

 With the help of a Tourbot stolen by Neftin, the duo make their way through the museum and locate the Dimensionator, just as the Nethers launch an invasion.
 While Neftin, Pollyx, and Qwark work to restore the machine to working order, Ratchet and Clank engage and defeat the invaders.
 As Mr. Eye moves to attack them, Ratchet maneuvers him into a one-on-one battle.

 Using the Dimensionator, Neftin sends Clank into the Netherverse, where he rescues Vendra from captivity.
 Combining their powers, the Progs banish Mr. Eye and the Nethers back to their own dimension before surrendering to galactic authorities.
 Clank takes possession of the Dimensionator in the hopes that he can use it to locate the Lombax race, despite Ratchet's admission that he has no desire to leave Talwyn.